Marquise engagement rings

 Legend has it that the shape of Marquise engagement rings comes from the smile of the mistress of Louis XIV of France.
-He requested that the state jewelers cut a stone to match as brilliant and the shape of her smile..
-I suppose that’s the 16th century form of getting your lover’s name in a tattoo..
-Although Louis XIV was pretty brave to go for his girlfriend’s smile, rather than his wife’s.
+He requested that the state jewelers cut a stone to be as brilliant as, and match the shape of, her smile..
+Pretty brave to go for his girlfriend’s smile, rather than his wife’s!

 The modern cut of the marquise is probably much different to the one that was originally created.
 Modern knowledge about how light travels through diamonds and is reflected off surfaces has been utilised to make the Marquise one of the ‘brilliant’ cuts, meaning that the angles between the surfaces of the stone have been optimised to reflect as much light as possible, making it sparkle brilliantly.